Making sense of complexity through data. Leveraging AI to empower people and decisions.

 plt.figure(figsize=(10, 8))

-sns.heatmap(cm, annot=True, cmap='RdYlGn') #true give you the values on the heatmap
+sns.heatmap(cm, annot=True, cmap='RdYlGn') # `annot=True` displays values on the heatmap

 plt.show()